Shaimaa al-Sabbagh: Aftermath

 Al-Sabbagh's death was captured on camera by Egyptian photographer Islam Osama, who had been covering the march for the newspaper Youm El Sabea.
 Osama's sequence of six photos shows Sabbagh collapsing and being cradled by el-Ala.
 Osama fled the scene after the shooting due to concerns that his camera would be confiscated; the photos were published by Youm El Sabea and quickly went viral on social media and became republished in Egyptian media outlets.

 A forensic examination of Al-Sabbagh concluded that she had died as a result of internal bleeding after birdshots hit her lungs and heart.
 Her funeral took place on 25 January in Alexandria; the following week, a memorial service was held for her at a mosque in Cairo.
 Seventeen people who attended the protest alongside al-Sabbagh were arrested and charged with taking part in an illegal demonstration; attacking security forces; blocking traffic; and chanting anti-government slogans.
 They were acquitted of all charges in May 2015, with the latter three charges being proven as false due to the significant video evidence of al-Sabbagh's death.

 The Ministry of Interior initially denied that the police had been involved in al-Sabbagh's death, stating that forensic experts had determined that the police did not use the type of ammunition used to kill al-Sabbagh; it suggested that an "unknown party" was behind the killing, while one ministry spokesperson suggested that the video footage of her death had been staged.
 The ministerial response was significantly criticised in the media and following mounting public pressure the President of Egypt, Abdel Fattah el-Sisi, gave a speech in which he referred to al-Sabbagh as "my own daughter" and promised that those responsibile for her death would be held accountable.
-In the speech, el-Sisi stated that the incident should not "undermine public confidence in the place"; he subsequently replaced the Interior Minister, Mohamed Ibrahim Moustafa, in a cabinet reshuffle in March.
+In the speech, el-Sisi stated that the incident should not "undermine public confidence in the police"; he subsequently replaced the Interior Minister, Mohamed Ibrahim Moustafa, in a cabinet reshuffle in March.

 On 10 February, the public prosecutor of Qasr El Nil announced that a suspect was in police custody.
 In June 2015, Yassin Hatem Salaheddin, a police lieutenant, was sentenced to 15 years in prison for al-Sabbagh's premeditated manslaughter.
 Salaheddin had denied having ammunition in his weapon, while his lawyer stated that 2013 government legislation effectively banning street demonstrations had caused "confusion" amongst police officers during the march.
 Al-Sabbagh's family's lawyer described the sentence as "fair" and said "the soul of Shaimaa can now rest in peace".

 In February 2016, Taha Qassim of the Egyptian Court of Cassation overturned Salaheddin's conviction on appeal, ordering a new trial.
 On 19 June 2017, Salaheddin was sentenced to ten years' imprisonment with hard labour.
 Salaheddin appealed the sentence for a second time, and on 10 June 2020, his sentence was reduced to seven years.